yeykawb/consid_dbt/README.md

 Right now our repo doesn’t look like much.
 Let’s create `seeds`.

-`seeds` are typically an easy way to populate data that typically don’t change, are not part of any source and would help in semantically clarify other data.
+`dbt seed` is an easy way to populate data that typically don’t change, are not part of any source and would help in semantically clarify other data.
+Some great examples of this are `dim_date` tables, `country_code` tables, or `zipcode` mapping tables.
+These are used often in analysis but never change.
+Instead of manually creating them as a `dbt` data model, it makes sense to reuse a publicly available file and ingest it into your warehouse.
+This way, you aren’t making more work for yourself!
 A good example would be the table `state_codes` as below:

 ```yaml
 +------+------------+